 - Vegetation Category 1 highest risk and is represented as red on the Bush Fire Prone Land map and given a 100m buffer.
 This includes areas of forest, woodlands, heaths, forested wetlands and timber plantations. - Vegetation Category 2 lower risk and is represented as light orange on the Bush Fire Prone Land map and will be given a 30 metre buffer.
 This includes areas of rainforests, and managed land such as urban reserves. - Vegetation Category 3 medium risk and is represented as dark orange on the Bush Fire Prone Land map and given a 30 metre buffer.
 This includes areas of grasslands, freshwater wetlands, semi-arid woodlands, alpine complex and arid shrublands.
-This is a new category from the previous version. - ...
-The Biodiversity Values Map (BV Map) identifies land with high biodiversity value that is particularly sensitive to impacts from development and clearing.
+This is a new category from the previous version. - \\ Mapping was conducted by Rodger Dwyer and Associates Mapping Consultants of Coffs Harbour and carried out in approximately October 2001.
+The potential contamination is land is classed as such on the basis of its industrial land zoning, or potentially contaminating landuse activities, or both.
+Land-use activities identified include, but are not limited to, railway yards, waste storage and treatment, chemical manufacture, engine works, landfill sites and service stations. - \\\ The DPIE Biodiversity Values Map (BV Map V12 2021) identifies land with high biodiversity value that is particularly sensitive to impacts from development and clearing.
 The BV Map is one of the triggers for determining whether the Biodiversity Offset Scheme (BOS) applies to a clearing or development proposal.
-The BV Map has been prepared by the Office of Environment and Heritage (OEH) under Part 7 of the Biodiversity Conservation Act 2016 (BC Act).
+The BV Map has been prepared by DPIE under Part 7 of the Biodiversity Conservation Act 2016 (BC Act).